@inteli.city/node-red-contrib-ai-collection 1.1.0

 Google Gemini via the @google/genai SDK.

-- Get your API key at aistudio.google.com
+- API key: aistudio.google.com

 - Example models: